glenliu/glenliu.github.io/finance/cfa/level3/SS13-14 EQP.md

 - Achieving desired risk exposures in the most efficient manner.
 - Reasonably low operating costs given the strategy.

-Funds aiming to deliver different required characteristics will have different wellstructured portfolios.
+Funds aiming to deliver different required characteristics will have different well structured portfolios.
 The following general points can be made about portfolios that have the same desired characteristics:

 - Portfolios that can achieve desired risk exposures with fewer positions are likely to have more focus on risk management in the portfolio construction process.
 While this will not guarantee excess return, it does indicate risk efficiency is likely higher.
 - If two portfolios have similar risk factor exposures, the product with the lower absolute volatility and lower active risk will likely be preferred (assuming similar costs).